Dikgang Stock: Career

 former member of the national executive committee of the ANC youth league.

 National Council of Provinces

 In 2014, Stock became a permanent delegate to the National Council of Provinces.

 During his tenure in the NCOP, he was the chairperson of the Ad Hoc Committee on the Funding of Political Parties.
 He was also whip of the provincial delegation and a whip on the Joint Committee on Constitutional Review.

 National Assembly

 Stock was elected to the National Assembly of South Africa in May 2019.
-As of June 2019, he serves on the Portfolio Committee on Social Development.
+From 2019 until 2024, he served on the Portfolio Committee on Social Development.

+Stock did not stand for reelection in 2024.